SilenZcience/cat_win/DOCUMENTATION.md

 ### <a id="--cconfig---cconfig">--cconfig, --cconfig</a>

-Displays a user interactive config Menu allowing the User to change the Colors for specific Elements and Arguments.
+Displays a User interactive Config Menu allowing the User to change the Colors for specific Elements and Arguments.
-Stops Code execution after finishing the Configuration.
+Stops Code Execution after finishing the Configuration.
-The config File will be saved to the installation Directory of cat_win which is by Default the Python directory.
+The Config File will be saved to the installation Directory of cat_win which is by Default the Python Directory.
-This means that uninstalling cat_win may result in the config File being left over.
+This means that uninstalling cat_win may result in the Config File being left over.
 When using the Windows Executables this Parameter will have no (long term) Effect.
 Valid Options are: